Johanna Kramer Awarded 'National Endowment for the Humanities' Grant

 The National Endowment for the Humanities (NEH) provides summer stipends to encourage new research and publications in the humanities.
 It’s a highly competitive process, yet for two consecutive years, those select few have included College of Arts and Science faculty.

-Johanna Kramer, an associate professor of English who specializes in medieval studies, used her 2024 stipend to research and complete her book, “Critical Wisdom: Reading ‘The Canterbury Tales’ Through Proverbs.”
+Johanna Kramer, an associate professor of English who specializes in medieval studies, used her 2024 stipend to research her book, “Critical Wisdom: Reading ‘The Canterbury Tales’ Through Proverbs.”

 While many scholars view Geoffrey Chaucer — author of "The Canterbury Tales" — as being influenced by continental European literary sources, Kramer asserts Chaucer engaged with highly diverse discourse and utilized an expansive range of literary traditions, including native English sources.